jelwingeuan/University-Appointment-System-UAS-/README.md

-# Universal-Appointment-Booking-System-UABS-
+# University-Appointment-Booking-System-UABS-

-This repository hosts the source code for the Universal Appointment Booking System (UASB), a comprehensive web-based platform for managing appointments and bookings.
-UASB allows users to schedule appointments for various services while providing administrators with tools for managing bookings, offers, and user data.
+This repository hosts the source code for the Universal Appointment Booking System (UABS), a comprehensive web-based platform for managing appointments and bookings.
+UASB allows users to schedule appointments for various services while providing administrators with tools for managing bookings and user data.

 Key Features:
 >User-friendly interface for creating, managing, and canceling appointments.